PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

-Bobson Timothee, 23, right, looks in on his mother, Lacieuse.
+Bobson Timothee, 23, right, looks in on his mother, Lacieuse. who spends most of her time in bed.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.